m00nst3r/stock-api/README.md

 ## Server

-By defauld server runs on `3001` port
+By default server runs on `3001` port